Finn-Zba/project-1-parameterised-space-Finn-Zba-master/README.md

 ### 2023 MDDN342 Project 1: Parameterised Space
 EXAMPLE README

-This design currently shows a matrix esk number cluser as I plau around with noise.
+This design currently shows a matrix esk number cluser as I play around with noise.

 In terms of concrete performance, I draw different geometric figures, let them spread out, and overlay their number at the same time, through the time difference to make the whole dynamic background become enthusiastic.